 Step One: Reflect

-Take a minute to write down the details to make sure you are able to give the reporting hotline as much information as possible.
+Take a minute to write down the details to make sure you are able to give law enforcement or the reporting hotline as much information as possible.
 As a reminder, you do not need proof of sexual abuse to make a “good faith” report.

-When you call to report, Child Protective Services will require these five pieces of information:
+When you call to report, law enforcement or Child Protective Services (CPS) will usually require these five pieces of information: